-5.3 The Operation of PAYE and Real Time Information
+The Operation of PAYE and Real Time Information

-Most businesses operate a computerised payroll system these days and we can advise on the software to use if you wish to run the payroll yourself.
+Most businesses operate a computerised payroll system and we can advise on the software to use if you wish to run the payroll yourself.
 Alternatively, we can prepare the payroll on your behalf if you provide us with employees' hours, rates of pay and overtime on a timely basis each week or month.

-A system of Real Time Information (RTI) has been introduced which will allow businesses to submit information electronically to HMRC every month.
-This will in due course eliminate the need for annual end of year returns of wages and salaries.
+A system of Real Time Information (RTI) requires businesses to submit information electronically to HMRC every month.
 You will need RTI-enabled software which is provided by several software companies.
 Alternatively, where there are 9 or fewer employees you can use HMRC's Basic PAYE Tools which can be downloaded from the HMRC website.